My Wonderful Day: Quotes by Alan Ayckbourn

 "It's a first-person narrative.
 We see it as she [Winnie] sees it.
 At that age, they draw people aside and ignore others, and then they'll lean back in and say, 'Hello, would you like some soup?', so that's been fun to do.

 "I think people forget how quickly children assimilate things around them and take them all in.
-What Winnie does in
+What Winnie does in My Wonderful Day is chronicle everything around her, and it's cruelly accurate because children are.

 "By the age of eight or nine, you're beginning to sort your parents out.
 Winnie's mother is single now and living in cloud-cuckoo land.
 The daughter is thinking, 'Come on Mum, sort yourself out'.
 There is affection there, and you just know that the mother will be run by the child by the time she is 13.